-School is located in Monforte del Cid, Alicante.
-This is private, English language immersion and bilingual center and offers education for stages of Infant, Primary, and Secondary Education.
+The school is located in Monforte del Cid, Alicante.
+This is a private, English language immersion and bilingual center and offers education for stages of Infant, Primary, and Secondary Education.

 The school was founded in 2006 and is located in San Pedro del Pinatar a coastal town of Murcia autonomous region.
 The region is also known as Costa Calida.
 The bilingual college follows the Spanish curriculum with classes 50% in English and 50% in Spanish and is for pupils from Nursery till Spanish Baccalaureate.
 Being in the Murcia region, the only official language is Spanish.

 Founded in 2002, mainly for European officials of different EU countries.
 The school has 4 language sections as Spanish, English, French, and German.
 The pupils obtain the European Baccalaureate diploma, which is officially recognized as an entry qualification for universities in all EU member states, after passing the exams of Baccalaureate.